tldr-pages/tldr/pages/windows/vol.md

 `vol`

-- Display the label and serial number for a volume:
+- Display the label and serial number for a specific volume:

 `vol {{D:}}`